omundy/dig250-game-art-dev/reference-sheets/Unity-Introduction.md

 * Play -  Enter play mode
 * Pause - Pause play mode
 * Step - Step forward one frame

+### Tips

+* Double-clicking on a GameObject in the Hierarchy window will zoom to that object in the Scene.
+You can also, select the GameObject in the Hierarchy and press `f` to do this.

 ### Sources